MoMenne/cs50x-stlouis/calendar/cs50/unit3-web/module7/materials/class3/README.md

 ### During Class

+1. Soft Skills Workshop: Tech Resumes (if you're interested in an apprenticeship / job in tech, you won't want to miss this!)
-Office Hours: Continue working on [Problem Set 7](../problem-set).
+2. Office Hours: Continue working on [Problem Set 7](../problem-set).
 Instructors will be circulating to provide help.

 ### Homework
 1. Finish [Problem Set 7](../problem-set)